Assisted Migration of Florida Torreya

 LEFT: Seed 1b Aug 26.
 CENTER: Seed 1b Sept 13.
 RIGHT: Seed 2b Oct 8.

-INITIAL LEARNINGS: While it is clear that these natural shelters precluded herbivory by deer, rodents tend to be more populous around tree falls, and thus by choosing sites to preclude deer, Connie ended up choosing sites that were likely more susceptible to damage by rodents.
+INITIAL LEARNINGS: While it is clear that all three natural shelters precluded herbivory by deer initially, one of the three was broken into during the mating season.
+Even so, rodents tend to be more populous around tree falls, and thus by choosing sites to preclude deer, Connie ended up choosing sites that were likely more susceptible to damage by rodents.
 The good news is that early rodent damage elicits during the first summer 2 leaders to replace the initial singleton.
-Connie hopes that this will, in turn, make the regrowth torreyas more resistant to rodents for the second summer, as perhaps now only 1 of the pair of fresh leaders will ever be bitten or broken off.
+Connie hopes that this will, in turn, make the regrowth torreyas more resistant to rodents for the second summer, as perhaps now only one of the pair of fresh leaders will ever be bitten or broken off.
+Visit a photo-rich section of post-herbivory torreya recovery to see how well this species recovers from persistent herbivory: Torreya Recovers from Above-Ground Herbivory.

 Planting Sites (November 2022)